11 Things You Can Purge From Your Closet Right Now (and Not Miss)

 Bad Bridesmaid Dresses

-Maybe you’re one of the lucky ones with a friend that has amazing taste and picked out a bridesmaid dress that you actually have worn since her wedding and will wear again.
-For everyone else, it’s totally fine to let go of those taffeta nightmares, along with any guilty feelings.
+Maybe you’re one of the lucky ones with a friend that has amazing taste and picked out a bridesmaid dress that you have actually worn since her wedding and will wear again.
+For all the others, it’s totally fine to let go of a dress you'll never wear again.
+Even better: donate it to Goodwill or a similar organization so the dress you have no need for can benefit someone else.

 Everyone has a drawer or a bag of these somewhere.
 If the matching sock hasn’t turned up within a few months, it probably never will.
-Get rid of any long-standing singles (or put them to a new use).
+Get rid of any longstanding singles (or give them a new use).

 Anything That Doesn’t Fit and Isn’t Worth Tailoring

-If something fits you so poorly the alterations are going to cost more than garment’s original value, let it find a home elsewhere.
+If something fits you so poorly the alterations are going to cost more than the garment’s original value, let it find a home elsewhere.
+Consider donating these items, or if they're in good condition, you can sell them on sites like Poshmark.

 It doesn’t matter how pretty (or expensive) they are.
 If a pair of pumps is so uncomfortable you always change out of them before you even leave the house, they’re just taking up space.